tytydraco/yessleep/out/My_dad_went_down_a_health_and_wellness_rabbit_hole_Hes_still_in_the_house_I_think_He_has_to_be.md

 I finished filing the report this evening.
 Two missing persons, house clear and safe to enter again, no sign of intruders.

 So that’s everything.
 That’s the whole thing, start to finish, in order, the way I needed it down before the doubt finishes setting in.
-If you’re just finishing this, scroll up to where it all began, where my dad was still just a grieving family man getting too into a wellness trend, where the worst thing in the house was no Netflix after sunset — I want you to read it knowing how it ends.
+If you’re just finishing this, scroll up to where it all began, where my dad was still just a grieving family man getting too into a wellness trend, where the worst thing in the house was no Netflix after sunset.
+I want you to read it knowing how it ends.

 I’ve started sleeping with the dome light of my car on, never any dark.
 I think about what he said the dark would help undo.
 How it would feel like a return to a womb, something where you would blur and meld with the universe in desensitized harmony, before even the big bang brought light.
 Going back to how it was before it all began.